Loss of a Loved One: Finding Meaning through Metaphor

 “This is what building sandcastles is all about,” Diane said.
 “It lets us be gift-givers.”

-Frequent storms and crashing waves reshape our castles from time to time.
+Frequent storms and crashing waves re¬shape our castles from time to time.
 When a storm passes, we often take time for retreat and reflection.
-Sometimes we choose to make changes to our sandcastle — striving to make it a little closer to our own views of perfection.
+Some¬times we choose to make changes to our sandcastle — striving to make it a little closer to our own views of perfec¬tion.

-To what end do we continually transform our sandcastle if it will be forever lost to the ocean?
+I asked myself, “To what end do we continually transform our sandcastle if it will be forever lost to the ocean?”

 That day I realized that although our lives are eventually washed away, the granules of our lives remain on the shoreline – they do not disappear.
+Those granules of sand still exist, as a source of strength and renewal for those left behind.
+They become building materi¬al for new and restored sandcastles to come.

-I returned from our day at the beach with a new perspective on my grief.
+I returned from our day at the beach with a new perspective on grief.
 I wanted to keep the art of sandcastle building closely in mind as I began to use the gifts of Richard’s love to rebuild our lives.

 Sarah is now a young adult.
-She and I are are fortunate to share the love of a man I married four years later and to whom she calls “Papa.”
+She and I are fortunate to share the love of a man I married four years later and to whom she calls “Papa.”
 But she also knows and loves her father in ways I would never have imagined at the time of his death.
 The gift of Richard’s sandcastle will always be part of who we are.

 Images by Dave Rogers; Coba; Public-Domain-Image.Com